Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 The `Unlock Start Menu Tiles.cmd` file allows you to unlock the start menu tiles which you would have noticed on the start menu in normal Windows 10.
 This is useful if you want to move the tiles around when you add them to the start menu.

 The `Atlas Open-Shell Preset.xml` file is a pre-made preset which we recommend using for Open-Shell, but you can still change the suggested settings to your liking.

-~~## Troubleshooting~~

-~~Troubleshooting is a built-in feature on Windows which is used to help you troubleshoot issues with your computer.
-On Atlas we have disabled it by default to avoid any tweaks being reset.
-To enable it just run the `Enable Troubleshooting.cmd` file in the `Troubleshooting` folder.~~

-~~## UAC~~

-~~UAC (User Account Control) is a feature in Windows that helps control what changes software can make to your computer.
-This helps protect against applications malfunctioning and doing harmful changes to your computer.~~

-~~Please note that most well-made malware will be able to bypass UAC easily, and that the only true way to protect yourself against UAC bypasses is to turn UAC up to the maximum level.~~

-~~When UAC is disabled, everything will be run as Administrator.
-On the current version of Atlas, it is enabled it by default.
-To disable it, run the `Disable UAC.cmd` file in the `UAC Folder`.~~

 ## System Restore